OscarBrugne/AdventOfCode/README.md

 ## 2023

+My goal is to resolve the problems within the day of release.
+Then, I refactor my code in order to have clean code, even if it means losing slightly in performance.

 Execution time with :
 - goarch: `amd64`
 - cpu: `AMD Ryzen 5 3500U with Radeon Vega Mobile Gfx`